Health Encyclopedia

 You may have a runny nose with a cold or a fever with the flu.
 But if you have cervical cancer, you may not feel any different than you normally do.
 That's because cervical cancer often doesn't cause symptoms until the cancer has grown larger and spread into nearby tissue or to other areas of the body.

-It’s rare to have symptoms of cervical cancer.
-But you should see your provider if you notice anything that feels out of the ordinary for you.
+It's rare to have symptoms of cervical cancer.
+But you should see your doctor if you notice anything that feels out of the ordinary for you.

 For instance, schedule an appointment if you have: